ray-project/ray/doc/source/tune.rst

 .. image:: tune-api.svg

-Ray Tune schedules a number of *trials* in a cluster.
+Tune schedules a number of *trials* in a cluster.
 Each trial runs a user-defined Python function or class and is parameterized by a *config* variation passed to the user code.

 In order to run any given function, you need to run ``register_trainable`` to a name.
 This makes all Ray workers aware of the function.

 .. autofunction:: ray.tune.register_trainable

-Ray Tune provides a ``run_experiments`` function that generates and runs the trials described by the experiment specification.
+Tune provides a ``run_experiments`` function that generates and runs the trials described by the experiment specification.
 The trials are scheduled and managed by a *trial scheduler* that implements the search algorithm (default is FIFO).

 .. autofunction:: ray.tune.run_experiments

-Ray Tune can be used anywhere Ray can, e.g. on your laptop with ``ray.init()`` embedded in a Python script, or in an `auto-scaling cluster <autoscaling.html>`__ for massive parallelism.
+Tune can be used anywhere Ray can, e.g. on your laptop with ``ray.init()`` embedded in a Python script, or in an `auto-scaling cluster <autoscaling.html>`__ for massive parallelism.

-You can find the code for Ray Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.
+You can find the code for Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.

 Trial Schedulers
 ----------------

-By default, Ray Tune schedules trials in serial order with the ``FIFOScheduler`` class.
+By default, Tune schedules trials in serial order with the ``FIFOScheduler`` class.
 However, you can also specify a custom scheduling algorithm that can early stop trials, perturb parameters, or incorporate suggestions from an external service.
 Currently implemented trial schedulers include
 `Population Based Training (PBT) <pbt.html>`__, `Median Stopping Rule <hyperband.html#median-stopping-rule>`__, `Model Based Optimization (HyperOpt) <#hyperopt-integration>`__, and `HyperBand <hyperband.html>`__.

 .. code-block:: python